bluekitchen/btstack/doc/manual/docs-template/profiles.md

 *att_server_response_ready*, which will trigger processing of the current request.
 Please keep in mind that there is only one active ATT operation and that it has a 30 second timeout after which the ATT server is considered defunct by the GATT Client.

+Similarly, you can return ATT_ERROR_WRITE_RESPONSE_PENDING in the *att_write_callback*.
+The ATT Server will not respond to the ATT Client in this case and wait for your code to call *att_server_response_ready*, which then triggers the  *att_write_callback* again.

+Please have a look at the [ATT Delayed Response example](../examples/examples/#sec:attdelayedresponseExample).

 ### Implementing Standard GATT Services {#sec:GATTStandardServices}